YingxuH/DataSciencePosts/docs/LLM_notes.md

 - The target modules required by the LoRA config must be consistent with the parameter names of each particular LLM.
 E.g. `k_proj`, `q_proj` for Llama.
 - `model.enable_input_require_grads()`: make sure the input embeddings get updated during training.
 Useful for adapter-based finetuning like LoRA.
 - LLM like Llama processes obviously slower when the input tokens are more than 1024.
 Maybe some internal processing unit has a size of 1024?
 Like anything longer than that will require an additional processing unit?
+- `huggingface.trainer` provides a `predict` method to run prediction naturally, with all the deepspeed configurations.
+Dig in to find out the original code with deepspeed.

 ## Architecture
 Up to 2023, most of the trending LMs follow the transformer architecture.